Counselling Services in Prison

 What are we doing?

 Counselling under the VSS is delivered by social workers, psychologists, clinical psychologists or psychiatrists in private practice who have proven experience in working with victims of crime.

 What have we achieved so far?

 What is next?

-Alternative options for providing counselling are being considered including the use of telephone counselling and audio-visual link.
-Work will continue on embedding access to counselling under the Victims Support Scheme into prison operations, ensuring women who are victims of crime have access to counselling while in custody.
+Access to counselling under the Victims Support Scheme will continue to be managed as part of regular prison operations, ensuring women who are victims of crime have access to counselling while in custody.

 What difference will we make?